Miami University

 • You must be in good standing academically (and in terms of disciplinary history) and have a minimum GPA of 2.5

-• To get any capstone credits from this program, you must have completed at least 93 credit hours by the end of the Fall 2024 semester.
+• To get any capstone credits from this program, you must have completed at least 93 credit hours by the end of the Fall semester immediately prior to the J-Term trip.

 Not old enough?
 Don’t have enough credits yet?
 Don’t worry.
 We run this program every year.
-SIGN UP TO GET PROGRAM UPDATES now you’ll be on the early notification list for next year.
+SIGN UP TO GET PROGRAM UPDATES now you’ll be on the early notification list for future iterations of the trip.

 We will be traveling to multiple locations (Cincinnati, Dayton, Denver, CO and Asheville, NC areas) to do the following activities…